Video2Layout: Recall and Reconstruct Metric-Grounded Cognitive Map for Spatial Reasoning: Methodology

+\item For real data, a consistent workflow is adopted on the ScanNet dataset: scene metadata are parsed, RGB frames are resampled to 20 FPS to ensure temporal consistency, and the identical multi-scale sampling strategy is subsequently applied to extract image sequences of the same lengths (1, 4, 8, 12, and 16 frames).

+\item For general VQA data, we randomly sample 4K samples from the Video-R1-260k dataset to construct a general corpus. \end{itemize}

-\textbf{QA Generation.} Leveraging the parsed meta-information, we propose an automatic generation framework for QA pairs tailored to spatial reasoning tasks.
-As depicted in \cref{fig:benchmark}, these generated QA pairs are systematically categorized into two distinct types: multiple-choice QA, encompassing relative distance, vertical directional relationships and horizontal directional relationships; and numerical QA, encompassing object size, minimum distance, and object count tasks.
+\textbf{QA Generation.} Leveraging the parsed meta-information, we propose an automatic QA pair generation framework tailored to spatial reasoning tasks.
+As depicted in \cref{fig:benchmark}, the generated QA pairs are systematically categorized into two distinct types: 1) Multiple-choice QA, which focuses on spatial relationship judgment and encompasses three tasks: relative distance, vertical directional relationships, and horizontal directional relationships; 2) Numerical QA, which focuses on spatial quantity calculation and covers two tasks: minimum distance, and object count.

+These generated QA pairs form the basis for training data in the subsequent SFT and RFT phases.
+For the SFT stage, structured CoT reasoning processes will be added as part of the answer, which is generated via predefined templates and refined by Qwen3-30B-A3B-Instruct.
+The structured CoT processes provide supervision for coordinate representation and numerical calculation learning.
+The coordinate system is selected based on the starting position of the first frame and the initial orientation of the camera.
+For the RL stage, only QA pairs are retained without CoT processes, adopting a result supervision approach that dispenses with fine-grained annotation of real-world data.